usherlabs/ccamp/README.md

 The development of CCAMP is a journey marked by continuous enhancement and innovation.
 Here's a glimpse into our future plans and how we intend to evolve the protocol:

-- [ ] **Enhancing Data Relay**
-       Our current architecture employs Web3 Functions for a lean data relay from blockchain sources to CCAMP.
-This proof-of-concept approach aggregates events from diverse blockchains, however, is cyclical due to CRON execution.
-Our plan is to transition to a relayer network model.
-In this phase, each relayer will reference its own RPC nodes and blockchain gateways.
-This upgrade aims to ensure the confirmation of events originating from source blockchains derive from disparate gateways, decreasing risk of centralisation and enhancing data reliability and security.

 - [ ] **Near Real-Time Data Ingestion**
        We are committed to enabling near real-time DeFi capabilities within CCAMP.
 To achieve this, we plan to replace on-chain calls to the Log Store with a dedicated ingestion node optimised for high-frequency data ingestion.
 This transformation empowers CCAMP to operate as swiftly as incoming data, ushering in a new era of near real-time DeFi.
 The ingestion node will also support bespoke data protocols designed for Data Collection (DC) Canisters, allowing CCAMP to manage assets based on real-time real-world data.